 Who provides CISSP certification?

-CISSP certification is provided by the International Information Systems Security Certification Consortium, or more commonly known as (ISC)².
+CISSP certification is provided by the International Information Systems Security Certification Consortium, more commonly known as (ISC)².
 It is managed by the Center for Credentialing Excellence under the control of Prometric Testing Services.
 CISSP is a globally recognized certification that has been given to more than 90,000 individuals from 165 different countries.

 What is the difference between CISSP and ISO 2701?

-The difference between CISSP and ISO 27001 certification is that the latter is for the entire organization, while the former focuses on an individual’s knowledge in information security.
+The difference between CISSP and ISO 27001 certification is that the latter is for the entire organization, while the former focuses on an individual’s knowledge of information security.
 For example, you can get ISO 27001 certification for your company, but you can also get CISSP if you work in the information security department of any organization.

 Caveats, disclaimers & an information security management system

 At ESG | The Report, we believe that we can help make the world a more sustainable place through the power of education.
-We have covered many topics in this article and want to be clear that any reference to, or mention of internal audit vs internal audits, certification process and a risk treatment plan, information security risk assessment or how to determine clients intent in the context of this article is purely for informational purposes and not to be misconstrued as investment or any other legal advice or an endorsement of any particular company or service.
-Neither ESG | The Report, it’s contributors or their respective companies or any of its members gives any warranty with respect to the information herein, and shall have no responsibility for any decisions made, or action taken or not taken which relates to matters covered by ESG | The Report.
+We have covered many topics in this article and want to be clear that any reference to, or mention of internal audit vs. internal audits, certification process and a risk treatment plan, information security risk assessment, or how to determine a client’s intent in the context of this article is purely for informational purposes and not to be misconstrued as investment or any other legal advice or an endorsement of any particular company or service.
+Neither ESG | The Report, it’s contributors their respective companies nor any of its members gives any warranty with respect to the information herein and shall have no responsibility for any decisions made, or actions taken or not taken which relate to matters covered by ESG | The Report.
 Thank you for reading, and we hope that you found this article useful in your quest to understand ESG and sustainable business practices.
 We look forward to living in a sustainable world.
-Please also see our article outlining a related topic of CFA ESG investing certificate.
+Please also see our article outlining a related topic of the CFA ESG investing certificate.